jnidzwetzki/bboxdb/README.md

 ### Version 0.1.2 (Alpha) - TBA
 - Implemented the recovery service
+- Unified the structure of request and response packages

 ### Version 0.1.1 (Alpha) - 26.08.2016
 - Introduced replication strategies